acmesh-official/acme.sh/dnsapi/README.md

 ## 7. Use nsupdate to automatically issue cert

+If `nsupdate -l` already works for the domain in question, you are all set: neither preparation nor environment variables are required.
+Otherwise, follow these instructions:

 First, generate a key for updating the zone
 ```
 b=$(dnssec-keygen -a hmac-sha512 -b 512 -n USER -K /tmp foo)